Minimum Necessary Rule

 - List the job duties of each person or group of workforce members identified;

-- Identify access granted using a role-based approach, delineating the category or categories of PHI to which each person or group of workforce members requires access and when such access is needed;
+- Identify access granted using a role-based approach, delineating the category or categories of PHI to which each person or group of workforce members requires access and when such is access needed;

 - Limit the access of each person or groups of workforce members to the Minimum Necessary PHI;